nadbordrozd/nadbordrozd.github.io/source/_posts/2016-06-15-dear-recruiter.markdown

 2. I will take my time considering that offer - and I will tell you how long exactly.
 Shorter if it's a "start immediately" fixed term contract, longer if it's a permanent position, but I will never be bullied into committing to a contract I haven't even seen
 3. I will ignore any exploding offer deadlines so don't even bother.
 The only exception is if the deadline has been established up front before any interviews

-It's worth noting that I have never experienced anything resembling the "bulshit conversation" when I dealt with a potential employer directly.
+It's worth noting that I have never experienced anything resembling the "bullshit conversation" when I dealt with a potential employer directly.
 When applying through recruiters it happened _every time_.

 ###Final notes